ezmirelda85/PortfolioSite/README.md

 More detailed information about Janel, including motivation.

 ## Education
-All schools Janel graduate from (HS, BA, MS, PhD)
+All schools that Janel graduated from (HS, BA, MS, PhD)

 ## Experience
 Programing and software development experience